microsoft/ai-at-edge/docs/_docs/0302_machine_learning.md

 ---
-title: "Neural networks and ML framework"
+title: "What is machine learning?"
-permalink: /docs/frameworks/
+permalink: /docs/machine_learning/
-excerpt: "Neural networks and ML framework"
+excerpt: "What is machine learning?"
 variable:
   - platform: windows
     name: Windows